lmfit/lmfit-py/_sources/parameters.txt

 and testing variations of that model.

-Whereas a :class:`Parameter` expands on an individual floating point variable, the optimization methods still actually need an ordered group of floating point variables.
-In the :mod:`scipy.optimize` routines this is required to be a 1-dimensional numpy ndarray.
-In lmfit, this 1-dimensional array is replaced by a :class:`Parameters` object, which works as an ordered dictionary of :class:`Parameter` objects, with a few additional features and methods.
+Whereas a :class:`Parameter` expands on an individual floating point variable, the optimization methods actually still need an ordered group of floating point variables.
+In the :mod:`scipy.optimize` routines this is required to be a one-dimensional :numpydoc:`ndarray`.
+In lmfit, this one-dimensional array is replaced by a :class:`Parameters` object, which works as an ordered dictionary of :class:`Parameter` objects with a few additional features and methods.
 That is, while the concept of a :class:`Parameter` is central to lmfit, one normally creates and interacts with a :class:`Parameters` instance that contains many :class:`Parameter` objects.